+A spinal cord injury is a devastating type of injury that often leads to paralysis, permanent disability, and several complications.
 In the maritime industry, there are many opportunities for accidents to happen that could cause a spinal cord injury.
-If you suffer a spinal cord injury in your maritime work let a maritime lawyer help you figure out what you can do to get justice and to get the compensation you need.
+If you suffer a spinal cord injury in your maritime work, let a maritime lawyer help you figure out what you can do to get justice and the compensation you need.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

 Together with the brain, the spinal cord is the central nervous system, responsible for sending and receiving signals from the body to the brain and back.
 The spine protects the spinal cord and is made up of 33 vertebrae.